rrwick/Autocycler-paper/commands.md

-These are the commands I ran for conducting assembler comparison in the Autocycler paper.
+These are the commands I ran for conducting all of the analyses in the Autocycler paper.

 # Basecall ONT reads

-Did the basecalling on Spartan because it has big GPUs:
+I did the basecalling on [Spartan](https://dashboard.hpc.unimelb.edu.au) because it has big GPUs:
 ```bash
 cd /data/scratch/projects/punim1894
 mkdir O2024-029; cd O2024-029